List on Bids44 →

 ServiceCostTradeoff

-Chain and Sprocket Set Replacement₹2,500 – ₹3,500Potentially lower quality aftermarket parts, shorter lifespan
+Chain and Sprocket Set Replacement₹1,800 – ₹3,000Generic brand parts, potentially shorter lifespan, fitment issues

 Known Issues — Reported by Real Bajaj Pulsar NS200 Owners

-THE GRIP & FOOTPEG WEAR TEST (Odometer Fraud for Bikes).
-Always check the rubber grips and footpeg rubbers.
-These wear down naturally with use, just like car pedals.
-If the grips are worn smooth and the footpegs are significantly scuffed, but the odometer shows a very low reading (say, under 10,000 km for a 5-year-old bike), there’s a high chance the odometer has been tampered with.
-Conversely, brand new aftermarket grips on an old bike could be a red flag to hide actual usage.
+THE GRIP & FOOTPEG WEAR TEST.
+I always check the rubber grips and footpeg rubbers.
+These wear naturally with use, just like car pedals.
+If the grips are worn smooth but the odometer shows a low reading, it’s a huge red flag for odometer tampering.
+Conversely, brand new aftermarket grips on an older bike might have been replaced to hide actual usage.

 THE FORK SEAL OIL RING TEST.
-Look closely at the shiny metal fork tubes just above the front wheel.
-Wipe them absolutely clean with a cloth.
-Then, push down hard on the front suspension a few times, letting it rebound.
-Check the fork tubes again.
-If you see any oily film or a distinct oil ring appear, it means the fork seals are leaking.
-This is a ₹1,500-₹3,000 repair per side and a safety hazard, as oil can drip onto the front brake disc.
+Look closely at the shiny chrome fork tubes holding the front wheel.
+Wipe them absolutely clean.
+Now, push down hard on the front suspension a few times, letting it rebound.
+Check the tubes again.
+If you see any oil film or a distinct oil ring appearing, those fork seals are leaking.
+This is a ₹1,500-₹3,000 repair per side and a safety hazard because oil can drip onto your front brake.

 THE CHAIN PULL TEST.
-At the rear sprocket, grab the chain at its furthest point from the sprocket (usually at the 3 o’clock position) and try to pull it away from the sprocket teeth.
-If you can pull it far enough to clearly see half the sprocket tooth, the chain and sprocket set is excessively worn and needs replacement.
-Also, visually inspect the sprocket teeth—they should be rounded, not hooked or shaped like shark fins, which indicates severe wear.
-This is a ₹3,000-₹4,500 replacement.
+Grab the chain at the very back of the rear sprocket – the point where it’s about to leave the sprocket.
+Try to pull the chain away from the sprocket.
+If you can pull it far enough to clearly see half the sprocket tooth, or more, then the chain and sprocket set is worn out and needs replacement.
+Also, inspect the sprocket teeth themselves – they should be rounded, not hooked or shark-fin shaped.
+That’s severe wear, a ₹2,800-₹4,800 job.

 THE STEERING HEAD BEARING TEST.
-Stand in front of the bike, grab both ends of the handlebar firmly.
-Now, rock the front wheel gently forward and backward (not side to side).
-If you feel any “clunking” or a “notch” in the steering movement, it indicates worn steering head bearings.
-This can cause instability and wobble at higher speeds, which is dangerous.
-Fixing this will cost around ₹1,000-₹3,000.
+Stand in front of the bike, hold both handlebar ends firmly, and rock the front wheel forward and backward (don’t turn it side to side).
+Listen and feel for any “clunk” or “notch” sensation.
+If you feel that, the steering head bearings are likely worn.
+This causes instability and wobble at higher speeds, making the bike dangerous.
+Fixing it will cost ₹1,000-₹3,000.

 Warranty Status Timeline